2nsharma/About-Me/README.md

 Hello!
 My name is **Nayana Sharma** and I am a junior at EBHS high school!
 I am excited to talk about myself so you can know me better!

 The school year is soon ending, summer is arriving and finally, my junior year of high school is coming to a close.
-A new chapter is opening up in my life, but first -- this website will detail my accomplishments and hobbies-- and more about me!
+A new chapter is opening up in my life, but first -- this website will detail my accomplishments and hobbies -- and more about me!

 ###                                                     Who Am I?
 Some Random Facts!